ginstrom/paladin-novel/cline_docs/continuity.md

 - **Chapter 18**: Coordinated liberation raids across three provinces, capture and mercy toward Borin and Kael (now slave catchers), vengeance-to-mercy transformation complete, settlement grows to 400 people
 - **Chapter 19**: **"The Price of War"** (formerly "Dawn of a New Order").
 Council debates war strategy against slaver cities.
 Gond's charisma grows.
 Sir Roderick Ashford of Noble Knights visits; ideological clash on social order, but less confrontational.
 Roderick offers conditional support.
 Alanyi's symbol briefly appears on Gond's brow (seen by Sim, Silviana).
 Pell accepts gold from Roderick's squire (Alaric) for intel, then brings it to council.
 They decide to use Pell as a channel for selective information.
 Settlement reaches 500 people.
 News of Slavers' Alliance army (3000 strong) and spreading uprisings arrives.
 - **Chapter 20**: **"Revelation and Ripples"**.
 Messenger from capital reports High Temple proclamation declaring Gond saint or heretic, splitting temples.
 News of Circle of Whispers conclave request and Millhaven delegation arrival.
 Gond discerns Gorlatch priests' deception, defeats them.
 At Grove of First Light, Gond heals shadow-touched elf (Alanyi's symbol briefly seen on his brow by Silviana, Aelindra, healed elf).
 Circle of Whispers recognizes Gond as true paladin, offers intelligence on slave cities.
 Return to settlement; council plans response to continental chaos and new intelligence.
+- **Chapter 21**: **"Revelation and Ripples"** (actual content).
+Messenger from capital reports High Temple proclamation declaring Gond saint or heretic, splitting temples.
+News of Circle of Whispers conclave request and Millhaven delegation arrival.
+Gond discerns Gorlatch priests' deception, defeats them.
+At Grove of First Light, Gond heals shadow-touched elf (Alanyi's symbol briefly seen on his brow by Silviana, Aelindra, healed elf).
+Circle of Whispers recognizes Gond as true paladin, offers intelligence on slave cities.
+Return to settlement; council plans response to continental chaos and new intelligence.

+### Part V: The War of Restoration (Chapters 22-27)
-- **Chapter 21**: **"A House Divided"**.
-Noble Knight defectors led by Sir Marcus Brightwater join after discovering Sir Roderick's hypocrisy.
-Turin dominance established with Alanyi's temples in ruins.
-Gond's charismatic leadership peaks with Alanyi speaking directly through him during council meeting.
-Goals shift from liberty/egalitarianism to restoration of Alanyi's influence, mercy tempering Turin's justice, rebuilding temples, healing wounds.
-Sim chosen as leader of Alanyi's revival.
-Silviana aids human "Reformed Order" (of Alanyi) with lost knowledge and rites.
-Three-army coordination planned with explicit spiritual restoration objectives alongside military goals.
+- **Chapter 22**: **"A House Divided"** (actual content).
+Noble Knight defectors led by Sir Marcus Brightwater arrive after discovering Sir Roderick's child slavery contracts.
+Civil war within Noble Knights between reformers and corruption profiteers.
+Integration challenges with knights' ingrained assumptions about justice versus mercy. **Alanyi's divine manifestation** - speaks directly through Gond during council meeting, witnessed by entire diverse assembly. **Spiritual restoration goals** established - shift from modern liberty/egalitarianism to restoration of Alanyi's influence, mercy tempering Turin's justice. **Sim chosen as spiritual leader** to lead Alanyi's revival, rebuild temples, train new priests. **Silviana aids Reformed Order** with ancient elven knowledge to restore lost rites and practices. **Three-army coordination planned** with explicit spiritual restoration objectives alongside military goals.

-### Part V: The War of Restoration (Chapters 22-26)
-- **Chapter 22**: **"The First Tithe of Tears"**.
-War council plans assault on Saltmere, focusing on reclaiming Alanyi's Sunken Grotto temple.
-Reports from dwarven front (Thorek at Blackrock Pass, secured Pilgrim's Rest shrine) and elven front (Captain Lyralei disrupting Gorlatch caravans in Shadowfen, purifying elven way-shrines in Thornwood).
-Army prepares for march, imbued with sacred mission.
-Borin and Kael's presence in Saltmere as mercenaries is revealed; Gond resolves to offer them a choice between light and darkness.
 - **Chapter 23**: **"The Shadow of Gorlatch"**.
 March to Saltmere.
 Mysterious disappearances of army members.
 Minor skirmish highlights inter-faction cooperation (Noble Knight Sir Kaelen saved by ex-slave Joric).
 Gorlatch clerics ambush, seeking retribution for slain servants (Ch 20); Gond protects companions, defeats clerics, heals magical poison.
 Army arrives at Saltmere.
 Missing persons found tortured in a pit by Gorlatch's followers; two alive (dwarf Borin Stonebeard, human Elara).
 Gond heals Borin; Alanyi instructs him to only ease Elara's suffering, not fully heal; Gond obeys.
 Siege of Saltmere begins.
 City delegation offers compromise; Gond gives terms of surrender.
 Delegation betrayed and killed by own city guards upon return; one survivor confirms Gorlatch's control.
 Siege lines firmly established, harbor blockaded.
 - **Chapter 24**: **"The Cleansing Tide"**.
 Saltmere falls after fierce urban combat; Gond's forces use ancient tunnels.
 Dwarven warriors (led by Borin Stonebeard) play a key role in breaking a stronghold.
 The Sunken Grotto (Alanyi's temple) is reclaimed and initial purification rites begin.
 Army marches to Blackwater.
 Siege of Blackwater is aided by an internal rebellion sparked by news of Saltmere's fall; Gond's forces breach walls during chaos.
 Inner keep reveals a hidden, horrific temple to Gorlatch.
 Army advances to Port Sorrow, finding it defended by elite Gorlatch clerics and three black ships.
 Clerics unleash powerful fear magic.
 Gond counters with an immense wave of divine light from his sword, shattering the fear and destroying the black ships, but collapses from the effort.
 After recovering, he confronts the high priests in their barricaded temple, defeating them in a divine duel (Alanyi vs. Gorlatch).
-The dark temple implodes.
+The dark temple implodes. **Kael's redemption** - Gond discovers his former friend wounded and dying among enemy fighters, chooses divine mercy and heals him.
 Weeks later, a messenger from Thorek Ironheart reports the dwarves have besieged the Citadel of Asham-Val (corrupt Order of Turin stronghold) and requests aid.
 Gond agrees to march his army inland.
 - **Chapter 25**: **"The Wrath of Gods"**.
 Gond's army arrives at the Citadel of Asham-Val to aid Thorek's dwarven siege.
 Discovery of branded children in the citadel's dungeons reveals the depths of the corrupt Order of Turin's depravity.
 Combined assault by human, dwarven, and elven forces breaches the outer defenses.
 Confrontation with High Cleric Mordain in the corrupted inner keep.
 Turin's divine wrath manifests through Gond, striking down the corrupt priests who perverted his teachings.
 The golden light of divine judgment purifies the citadel and causes enemy soldiers to lay down weapons and seek forgiveness.
 Mordain is broken but offered redemption.
 The victory marks the end of organized resistance to the new order and the final defeat of the old corruption.
 - **Chapter 26**: **"A Continent Reborn"**.
 Epilogue showing the aftermath of victory.
 Gond's mercy toward Kael (healing and redemption).
 Establishment of new governmental structures.
 The Continental Congress and Gond's address to representatives of all races.
 Long-term perspective showing the success of the new order, with former holdout cities eventually joining the alliance.
 Final scenes of peace and prosperity across the continent.

 ## Continuity Fixes Implemented

+### Timeline Fixes (2025-05-27)
+- **Chapter 8**: Changed "prepare for winter" to "prepare for the coming seasons" - eliminates conflict with Chapter 9's summer setting
+- **Chapter 16**: Changed "For the past six months" to "For the past several months" - aligns with story progression timeline
+- **Chapter 22**: Verified "Over a year ago, this settlement didn't exist" - correctly reflects settlement age
+- **Chapter 9**: No changes needed (serves as summer timing anchor point)

+### Chapter Title Corrections (2025-05-27)
+- **Chapter 8**: "Sanctuary Found" → "Valley of Hope" (matches actual content about divine manifestations)
+- **Chapter 9**: "Hunters and Hunted" → "Sanctuary Found" (matches actual content about settlement development)
+- **Chapter 10**: "First Blood, First Miracle" → "Hunters and Hunted" (matches actual content about supply expedition and discovery)
+- **Chapter 15**: Updated to "The Network Revealed" (matches actual content with Maera's return and Grimjaw's arrival)
+- **Chapter 22**: "The First Tithe of Tears" → "A House Divided" (matches actual content about Noble Knight defectors and Alanyi's manifestation)

 ### Pell's Coast Knowledge
 - **Chapter 2**: Added Pell's background as former fishing boat worker from Millhaven